neerajsamtani/gif_creator/README.md

 $ python get-pip.py
 ```

-Once you install 'pip', we can install our dependencies:
+Once you install 'pip', we can install our dependencies.
+You might already have some of these, like `numpy`.

 ```
 $ pip install imageio